ngrok/ngrok-docs/docs/api/index.md

 interact with the API like native API client libraries, a native CLI and a Terraform Provider.

+The API is available to all ngrok users at no additional charge.
+You only incur costs if the resources provisioned by the API have a cost.

 #### API Reference Docs

 - **[API Reference](/api/reference)**: Documentation of all API resources and endpoints.
 We know it's important, that's why it's first :)